VamikaSharma19/PharmaEase/README.md

 # 💊 PharmaEase – Bash-based Pharmacy Billing System
 It is a GUI-powered pharmacy billing and inventory management system built entirely in Bash using Zenity.
-It lets you manage medicine stock, check expiry, get low stock alerts, and generate bills — all from a user-friendly interface.
+It lets you manage medicine stock, check expiry, get low stock alerts, and generate bills, all from a user-friendly interface.

 ## 🔍 Key Features
 - Add, modify, delete, and search medicines